-How our audit addressed the key audit matter Our procedures included the following: For a sample of customer contracts, determined whether the correct judgement was exercised in recognising revenue according to the five-step revenue recognition approach set out by IFRS 15 and recalculating revenue recognition schedules to confirm the accuracy of these schedules.
+Key audit matter How our audit addressed the key audit matter Revenue recognition (group) Revenue in the year ended 31 March 2023 was £38,821k Our procedures included the following: (FY22: £31,780k) as set out in the consolidated statement of total comprehensive income.
+The approach to revenue For a sample of customer contracts, recognition as set out under IFRS 15 is complex and can determined whether the correct judgement be judgemental especially where contracts with customers was exercised in recognising revenue have variable considerations.
+Due to its expected impact according to the five-step revenue on the Group, we deem the contract revenue recognition recognition approach set out by IFRS 15 as a key audit matter. and recalculating revenue recognition schedules to confirm the accuracy of these schedules.
 For a sample of customer contracts with deferred revenue and costs at the year-end, we assessed management's judgements used in estimating the amounts deferred.
-We also performed testing on certain unusual revenue journal entries Based on the procedures performed, we noted no material uncorrected issues.
-Our procedures included the following: Evaluating management's assessment of whether any indicators of impairment existed.
-Assessing the recoverable value by reference to the net assets of the underlying subsidiaries and amounts owed by group undertakings with reference to the Directors' intentions for the settlement of group-wide intercompany balances.
-Verifying that Eckoh plc's market capitalisation is higher than the total of the company's non-current and current assets.
-Based on the procedures performed, we noted no material issues from our work.
+We also performed testing on certain unusual revenue journal entries.
+Based on the procedures performed, we noted no material uncorrected issues.
+Recoverability of investment in, and the loan to, subsidiary (parent) The company held an investment in subsidiary Our procedures included the following: undertakings and other investments of £51,528k (2022: £51,629k) as disclosed in Note 16 and had amounts Evaluating management's assessment of receivable from subsidiary undertakings of £4,297k (2022: whether any indicators of impairment £4,034k) as disclosed in Note 19.
+The assessment of the recoverability of these assets required the application of Assessing the recoverable value by management judgement, particularly in determining reference to the net assets of the underlying whether any impairment indicators have arisen that trigger subsidiaries and amounts owed by group undertakings with reference to the Directors'